ParkinsonLab/16S_MGX_Workshops/AKU_Metagenomics_Workshop.md

 perl scripts/concat_paired_end.pl -p 4 --no_R_match -o cat_reads kneaddata_out/precomputed/*_paired_contam*.fastq
 ```

-Unfortunately, we can see that we have very few reads remaining.
+Try using `wc -l` to find the number of reads left in these concatenated files.
+Unfortunately, we can see that we have very few reads remaining in many of them.
 In this case we chose samples with a low number of reads for a small scale lab, and as such there might not have been as much bacterial biomass.
 Just for this tutorial, we will go ahead with the raw reads (not recommended for a normal experiment!).
 ```bash
 # raw reads
 perl scripts/concat_paired_end.pl -p 4 -o cat_reads_full athlete_subsamples/*.fastq